 - Cross Border Mergers & Acquisitions (LW.12059)

 The following clinics may interest students in the ILS program.
 There are a limited number of spots in clinics.
 Students may not be registered in a clinic without first applying for and being accepted into it by the instructor.
-The application process for LL.M. students opens on July 1, 2013 and the deadline for submission of applications is July 15, 2013.
-For more information go here.
+The application process for LLM students opens on May 20, 2016 and the deadline for submission of applications is June 3, 2016.
+You will find further information about clinics here.

 Basic Courses and Distribution Recommendation